TIME TO READ: 1m 45s

 - Complimentary to other materials such as concrete and timber

-- Offers various finish options to suit applications
+- Offers various finish options to suit applications and can therefore be used in a wide range of projects

-- Provides a high level of insulation
+- Provides a high level of insulation, which can therefore keep heating and cooling costs down

 - Can be used for a variety of applications, indoors or out